-If you’ve ever done a Pilates class, you know how powerful and strong you feel afterwards.
-This high-energy, high-power workout was invented in the early- to mid-1900s, but has really boomed in popularity in the last few decades.
-According to AusPlay, the largest and most comprehensive sport and physical activity survey in Australia, Pilates ranked in the top 20 sports and physical activities in 2019.
-However, for those with injuries or chronic pain, clinical Pilates is a far safer and more effective workout.
+If you’ve ever done a Pilates class, then you already know how powerful you can feel afterwards.
+According to AusPlay, Pilates ranked in the top 20 sports and physical activities in 2019.
+However, for those suffering from injuries or chronic pain, taking Clinical Pilates is a far safer and more effective workout.

 The difference between clinical Pilates and regular Pilates

 Regular Pilates sessions are intense workouts that work on stabilizing the core, improving posture, and rehabilitating injuries.
 Classes are led by a trained Pilates instructor in tandem with other students.
 These group classes will not be customised to your fitness level.
 This can cause more damage if you have pre-existing injuries or musculoskeletal complaints.

 Clinical Pilates treatments, meanwhile, are conducted by a certified physiotherapist in one-on-one sessions.
 This will mean you receive a customized exercise schedule designed around your physical needs and requirements.

 Clinical Pilates have a wide array of benefits for you to draw from.
 Here are five of the top Clinical Pilates benefits: